Q: What makes a cost "federal"?

 Q: What if a student is officially recorded as attending a school in our district/LEA but is actually enrolled out with a tuition payment to a technical college or private school?

 A: Your LEA can choose to identify the tuition cost associated with a particular student with the school they attend or at the "district level" with the LEA as a whole, whichever is most appropriate for your situation.

 Q: Which types of students are associated with the "Certain Non-Accountability Students" exclusion?

-A: There are four types of students where, if your LEA has any actual, additional costs for providing them with services, those costs can be identified by the "Certain Non-Accountability Students" exclusion.
+A: There are five types of students where, if your LEA has any actual, additional costs for providing them with services, those costs can be identified by the "Certain Non-Accountability Students" exclusion.
 These are: